getify/You-Dont-Know-JS/async & performance/ch2.md

 Countless JS programs, even very sophisticated and complex ones, have been written upon no other async foundation than the callback (with of course the concurrency interaction patterns we explored in Chapter 1).
 The callback function is the async work horse for JavaScript, and it does its job respectably.

 Except... callbacks are not without their shortcomings.
-In this chapter, we're going to explore a few of those in depth, as motivation for why more sophisticated async patterns (explored in subsequent chapters of this book) are necessary and desired.
+In this chapter, we're going to explore a couple of those in depth, as motivation for why more sophisticated async patterns (explored in subsequent chapters of this book) are necessary and desired.

 ## Continuations